medic/cht-sync/README.md

 ### Local Setup

 The local environment setup involves starting Logstash, PostgreSQL, PostgREST, DBT, and CouchDB.
 This configuration facilitates data synchronization, transformation, and storage for local development and testing.
 Fake data is generated for CouchDB.
-The required environment variables can be found in the `.env.template` file, which should be customized accordingly for the specific deployment needs.
+The required environment variables can be found in the `env.template` file, which should be customized accordingly for the specific deployment needs.

 ```sh
 # starts: logstash, superset, postgres, postgrest,  data-generator, couchdb and dbt